 Founder member John Cee Stannard, together with Lyndon Green and Annie Steuart, recorded the first Tudor Lodge album in 1971 on the prestigious Vertigo label.
 With descriptions such as “Progressive Folk” and even “Acid Folk Rock” they represented the musical innovations of the time.
 By the mid 1980’s, Lyndon and Annie had left, leaving John Cee and Lynne Whiteland to continue as a duo.
 It was not until 1995 that the next studio album, “Let’s Talk” appeared.
 This CD included new recordings as well as half the tracks being recorded by John, Lynne and Lyndon shortly before Lyndon left in 1985.
 Over the years that followed, Lynne continued to develop her writing skills, blending delicate melody with tantalizing, and often very moving lyrics.
 Their blend of guitar work adding the perfect support for these songs.
-These new songs provide the bedrock of the studio albums that followed including “Dream”, “Runaway”, “Unconditional” and “Stay”.
-We are now proud to offer the latest studio album “SPACES”.
+These new songs provide the bedrock of the studio albums that followed including “Dream”, “Runaway”, “Unconditional”, “Stay” and the most recent 2017 studio album “SPACES”.
 This album contains some of their finest recordings to date.
 Lynne continues to write haunting and captivating music and lyrics.
 These songs appear along side a couple of jointly written tracks as well as one written by John Cee.

 John Cee Stannard